marcio777/cadmus/src/en/Chapter-IV/Part VI: Text Fields.md

 public class TexFields extends JFrame {
 	JTextField normal = new JTextField();
-	// The empty brackets can be filled with an integer to dictate the preffered size of the text field.
+	// The empty brackets can be filled with an integer to dictate the preferred size of the text field.

 	public TexFields() {
 		add(normal);